 Not even 2 years ago, the situation looked quite different.
-The lead time for the production of an LP edition (no matter in which quantity) took about 6 weeks until the delivery of a test pressing, which is needed for the production release - and after its release another 6 weeks.
-So 3 months between the time a band comes out of the studio and the time of a possible delivery of the merchandise to record stores and mail orders.
+The lead time for the production of an LP (no matter the quantity) took about 6 weeks until the delivery of a test pressing, which is needed for the production release - and after its release, roughly another 6 weeks.
+Essentially 3 months between the time a band comes out of the studio and the time of a possible delivery of the merchandise to record stores and mail orders.

-Nowadays we are talking about 8-10 weeks for the test pressing and at least 6 months (tendency: increasing!) for the production of the merchandise.
+Nowadays we are talking about 8-10 weeks for the test pressing and at least 6 months for the production of the merchandise.

-The obvious point is currently first of all this: actually, today a band would have to submit finished artwork to the pressing plant a few weeks BEFORE their studio date and also already submit detailed information about the planned order (number of pieces, different vinyl colors, etc.).
-Of course, this is not usual in the industry, because most bands probably go "shopping" for the album AFTER their studio date (i.e. offer it to external partners) and roll out the campaign afterwards.
-It has also become almost impossible to reconcile these crazy lead times with those of e.g. booking agencies and clubs, which are also struggling with out-of-control lead times after COVID and are currently mostly booked up 12-18 months in advance as well.
+The obvious point: today a band would have to submit finished artwork to the pressing plant a few weeks BEFORE their studio date and also already submit detailed information about the planned order (number of pieces, different vinyl colors, etc.).
+Of course, this is very unusual in the industry, because most bands go "shopping" for the album AFTER their studio date (i.e. offer it to external partners) and roll out the campaign afterward.

-Where this leads to becomes clear at second glance: While newcomers in particular have benefited in the past from the fact that well interlocked campaigns support each other (i.e. a tour for the album generated double attention and a promotional campaign transported from the national to the regional press), today multiple strenuous attempts must be made to achieve the same goal.
+Where this leads to becomes clear at second glance.
+In the past, newcomers have benefited from the fact that interlocked campaigns can support each other as bands could tour for their album, launch a comprehensive promotional campaign, and generate buzz on a national and regional level.
+Whereas today, with multiple scheduling delays coming into effect, multiple strenuous attempts must be made to achieve the same goal.

 Liquidity also suffers massively under the new conditions.
-The trend towards advance payment is currently increasing - in other words, more and more studios, but also press plants, want to receive their money when orders are placed.
+The trend towards advance payment is currently increasing - in other words, more and more studios and pressing plants want to receive payment when orders are placed.
 These high costs are refinanced by LP sales, which are now up to 12 months in the future instead of 4.
-In the past, it was easy to bridge this gap with an early pre-sales phase and ensure quick liquidity, but now the risk is increasingly shifted onto the shoulders of the bands OR their fans (honestly: what fan of a young newcomer band buys an album 1 year in advance?).
+In the past, it was easy to bridge this gap with an early pre-sales phase and ensure quick liquidity, but now the risk is increasingly shifted onto the shoulders of the bands and/or their fans.
+Honestly, what fan of a young newcomer band buys an album 1 year in advance?

-For labels, this liquidity pressure is now potentiating.
-Whereas they used to give records to pressing plants one after the other and were able to finance the costs of record 2 with the revenues of record 1, they are now forced to pre-finance several (sometimes dozens of) albums simultaneously at increased prices - with uncertain knowledge of delivery and release dates.
+For labels, this liquidity pressure is now coming into play.
+Whereas labels used to give records to pressing plants one after the other and were able to finance the costs of record 2 with the revenues of record 1, they are now forced to pre-finance several (sometimes dozens of) albums simultaneously at increased prices - with uncertain knowledge of delivery and release dates.

-The question remains how these short-term problems will affect the long term.
-Even without the vinyl crisis, small and medium sized bands have had massive (re-)financing problems to recoup studio and pressing costs.
+The question remains of how these short-term problems will affect the long term.
+Even without the vinyl crisis, small and medium-sized bands will continue to have massive re-financing problems to recoup studio and pressing costs.

-Consequently, a further standardization of albums released on vinyl (chart hits + niche kings), which will especially put pressure on specialized record stores and mail orders (which already often face the problem of getting new material into the store at all because of the delay).
+Consequently, a further standardization of albums released on vinyl (chart hits + niche kings) will especially put pressure on specialized record stores and mail orders, which already often face the problem of getting new material into the store at all because of the delay.
 In any case, the increased raw material and manufacturing prices have led to the fact that an average vinyl album no longer costs 15-20 euros in stores, but rather 25-30 euros.
 Customers will only buy those albums that they REALLY want.
-Discovery or random purchases will become less in the future. (accompanying one could also ask the question how many albums a collector can afford while also his general wealth and net income is affected by corona measures and the general economic crisis).
+Discovery or random purchases will become less frequent in the future.

-Many bands are already responding to the current crisis by releasing albums digitally first and then physically 3 quarters later - which in my opinion will result in additional dramatic drops in sales.
-Vinyl sales in stores but also on tour account for about half of an album's sales (the other 50% bands usually get sold to pre-orderers via their own webshops).
-I have big doubts that the sales at the merch table many months after digital release can still keep up here, if fans could already learn the album via Spotify inside and out.
-Actually, the consequence of this thought should be to invest even more money in haptics and packaging - but see above: Prices are already exploding for standard pressings.
-Who can and wants to afford even more expensive collector's editions?
+Many bands are already responding to the current crisis by first releasing albums digitally and then physically three quarters later - which in my opinion will result in additional dramatic drops in sales.
+Vinyl sales in stores and on tour account for about half of an album's sales (the other 50% usually get sold as pre-orders via their own webshops).
+If fans can already listen to the album inside and out via Spotify, I have big doubts that the sales at the merch table many months after a digital release will be able to keep up.
+The consequence of this thought should be to invest even more money in haptics and packaging - but see above: Prices are already exploding for standard pressings.
+Who can afford even more expensive collector's editions?

-If bands and labels aim to continue releasing in sync and launch marketing, touring and other promotional activities in parallel to the release dates, then they currently have no choice but to stretch their lead times from 6 to 12-18 months after recording the album - no matter what the cost.
+If bands and labels aim to continue releasing in sync with the launch of their marketing, touring, and other promotional activities, then they currently have no choice but to stretch their lead times from 6 to 12 to 18 months after recording the album - no matter what the cost.